Frequently Asked Questions

 10. Will there be a ‘Demo Day’?

 Projects will be linked to investors in multiple stages throughout the accelerator programme, via face-to-face or online pitches.
-Our equivalent of a ‘Demo Day’ is tentatively set for 13 or 14 October 2021.
+Our equivalent of a ‘Demo Day’ is a Business Summit tentatively set for 17 March & 26 August 2022.

 11. Will PFP help with PR and media support to gain project visibility?